brightparagon/TIL/Angular.js/ngRoute.md

 }]);
 ```

-Finally we need a directive for rendering.
+Finally, we need a directive for rendering.
 ```HTML
 <html lang="en" ng-app="example.blog">
   <head>